Programs and Events

 “Iron Chef” Holiday Competition & Workshop

-Celebrate the season with creativity and a workshop at the December Ikebana Program!
-Our talented club Senseis will compete in an Iron Chef–style challenge, each crafting a unique holiday arrangement using the same set of materials, in the style of their specific school.
+We celebrated the season with creativity and a workshop at our December Ikebana Program!
+Our talented club Senseis had a friendly Iron Chef–style challenge, each crafting a unique holiday arrangement using the same set of materials, in the style of their specific school.
+Our members then took part in a free hands-on workshop,creating their own arrangements using the same materials.

 Wednesday, January 7, 2026 | 9:30am – noon